rafapages/SSMVtex/README.md

 * _fileNameIn_: The name of the input text file containing the 3D scene described in OBJ format.
 Extension : obj.
 * _fileNameCam_: The name of the input text file containing the camera calibration matrices.
 Extension: txt.
 * _fileNameImageList_: The name of the input text file containing the list of images that will be used for texturing the mesh.
 Extension: txt.
-* _fileNameOut_: The name of the output text file that'll be created containing the textured model -- if not specified, it'll be built by appending _options_ to <fileNameIn>.
+* _fileNameOut_: The name of the output text file that'll be created containing the textured model -- if not specified, it'll be built by appending _options_ to _fileNameIn_.
 Extensions: wrk, obj or ply.
-* _fileNameTexOut_: The name of the output customized texture that'll be created, -- if not specified, it'll be built by appending _options_ to <fileNameIn>.
+* _fileNameTexOut_: The name of the output customized texture that'll be created, -- if not specified, it'll be built by appending _options_ to _fileNameIn_.
 Extension: jpg.

-### Options:
+##### Options:
 * -{n|b|a|l}	Assing cameras to triangles using (n) their normals, (b) their normals using the baricenter technique, (a) their area,(l)	or their area taking occlusions into account.
 Default: l.
 * -{m|s}	Input value is (m) common 3D mesh or (s) a splat based 3D mesh.
 Default: m
 * -{1-9}	If B option has been chosen, this argument indicates the maximum amount of images per triangle used in order to create	the customized texture.
 Default: 1.
 * -{e|u|p|t} Show (e) a naked mesh, (u) a mesh colored per triangle, (p) a mesh colored per vertex or (t) a mesh with textures in the VRML97 file.
 Default: t.
-* —faceCam=<imageFileName>   in case there a frontal image showing the subject's face.
+* —faceCam=_imageFileName-   in case there a frontal image showing the subject's face.
-* —alpha=_alpha_ alpha is the cutoff value of the normal weighting function, in the interval (0, 1).
+* —alpha=_alpha_ is the cutoff value of the normal weighting function, in the interval (0, 1).
 Default: 0.5.
-* —beta=_beta_ beta is the curvature of the normal weighting function, in the interval [0, inf).
+* —beta=_beta_ is the curvature of the normal weighting function, in the interval [0, inf).
 Default: 1.
-* —dimension=_dimension_ resolution of the output image measured in Mpixels.
+* —dimension=_dimension_ is the resolution of the output image measured in Mpixels.
 * —cache=_cachesize_ size of the image cache.
 Default: 75.
 * -h		Prints help message.